Derived category and ACM bundles of moduli space of vector bundles on a curve: Cohomology via wall-crossing of derived category

 We apply the above result to the variation of GIT setup.
 Let $A_{0}$ be a linearization such that $V^{ss}(A_{0}) \ne V^{s}(A_{0})$.
 For a sufficiently small $\epsilon$ and a linearized ample line bundle $A$, let $A_{\pm} := A_{0} \pm \epsilon A$.
 We assume that $V^{ss}(A_{\pm}) = V^{s}(A_{\pm})$.
 Assume further that $V^{s}(A_{\pm}) = V^{ss}(A_{0}) \setminus S_{\pm}$ and $S_{\pm}$ are smooth irreducible varieties.
 If $\lambda_{\pm}$ are the one-parameter subgroups describing the Kempf-Ness strata $S_{\pm}$, then $\lambda_{-} = \lambda_{+}^{-1}$.
 Let $Z \subset S_{+} \cap S_{-}$ be the $\lambda_{\pm}$-fixed locus, and $\eta_{\pm}$ be the $\lambda_{\pm}$-weight of the top wedge product of $N_{S_{\pm}/V}^{*}|_{Z}$.

 \begin{theorem}[ {\cite[Theorem 3.15]{TT21}}] If $\lambda_{-}$-weights of $\cH^{*}(F^{\bullet}|_{Z})$ are supported on $(-\eta_{+}, \eta_{-})$,

 \end{theorem}

-Indeed, the first isomorphism follows from Theorem \ref{thm:quantization} and the second one is from the theorem and $\lambda_{-} = \lambda_{+}^{-1}$.
-In particular, for any vector bundle $E$ on $[V^{ss}(A_{0})/G]$, if the magnitude of the $\lambda_{-}$-weight is `not too big,' then the cohomology of $E$ on both sides of the wall can be identified.
+The first isomorphism follows from Theorem \ref{thm:quantization} and the second one is from the theorem and $\lambda_{-} = \lambda_{+}^{-1}$.
+In particular, for any line bundle $E$ on $[V^{ss}(A_{0})/G]$, if the magnitude of the $\lambda_{-}$-weight is `not too big,' then the cohomology of $E$ on both sides of the wall can be identified.